 - Understanding the Audience: Is the intended audience, mostly mobile device users or do they use older browsers?
 Most of your website visitors will likely use multiple browsers and devices.

 - Use Fewer CSS Features: Keeping the website code simple will reduce the amount of possible cross-browser issues.
 Not all websites need to be dazzling; simpler is better sometimes.

 - Test Difficult Web Browsers First: The most difficult browsers like Internet Explorer or Firefox should be tested first so that cross-browser compatibility issues show up quickly.
 If you test the easier, simpler web browsers first, then your errors may not show up until the end.

 In spite of all these efforts, a website may not be 100% cross-browser compatible.
 However, minor differences in the look of a site do less damage than elements that do not work on certain browsers.
 Working with a professional web designer who understands these issues would be the best way to ensure that you get a cross-browser compatible website.

 Professional Web Design Services from Flying Cow Design

-Flying Cow Design has a track record of over 20 years of professional web design.
-What differentiates us from most web design companies is that our focus is not only on web design, but on building a strong online presence for our clients.
+Flying Cow Design has a track record of more than 20 years of professional web design.
+What differentiates us from most web design companies is that our focus is not only on web design but on building a strong online presence for our clients.
 Understanding the changing web development standards and search engine guidelines has helped us build a strong web presence for many of our clients through a combination of our web design and internet marketing services.
-To see how we can help you build a strong web presence, write to us today!
+To see how we can help you build a strong web presence, contact us today!